COVID-19 Updates: Taking steps to return to normal.

-Elasticity of Supply
+Elasticity of supply

 Supply elasticity is a measure of how much producers of a product change the quantities they are willing to sell in response to a change in price.
 If the change in sales is large compared to a unit change in price, supply is said to be elastic.

-On the other hand, if the change in the quantity supplied is small relative to a unit change in price, supply is said to be relatively inelastic.
-Figure 4 shows an inelastic supply situation, where a price increase does not result in a large increase in the amount that producers are willing to sell.
+Image 4 shows an inelastic supply situation, where a price increase does not result in a large increase in the amount that producers are willing to sell.

 Supply elasticity is usually written as a positive number since a higher price can be expected to result in more product being offered for sale and a smaller price will usually result in less product offered for sale.

 It is important to understand the difference between shifts in supply and changes in quantity supplied.
-Shifts in supply occur as a result of a change in one or more of the supply influences (see list above) but not a change in the product's price.
+Shifts in supply occur as a result of a change in one or more of the supply influences but not a change in the product's price.
 A supply shift changes the amount producers are willing to supply at all price levels.
 Changes in quantity supplied occur only as a result of a change in the price of the product.
 A change in quantity supplied is represented as a change in position along a product's supply curve with all other factors staying the same.